GALA-X-Y/SecretPixel/README.md

    - ~~`myprivatekey.pem`: Your RSA private key, encrypted with the passphrase you provided.~~
    - ~~`mypublickey.pem`: Your RSA public key, which can be safely shared with others.~~

-This extracts the hidden file from `carrier.png` using the private key `myprivatekey.pem`.
-If `extracted.txt` is not provided, the file will be extracted with its original filename.

 ## Usage

 ### Hiding a File